|

 together through generations to prove an overwhelming point of

 the novel live in the now.
+On the philosophical side of

 things, Hayes has characters question each other and themselves,